The temporary impact of permanent employment incentives: Evidence from Italy: Econometric models

 Finally, $X_{i}$ denotes the employee and contract characteristics.
-Specifically, we include gender, education level, and citizenship for our \textit{individual-level variables}. \textit{Job-level information} includes the industrial sector(using the \textit{ATECO} 1-digit classifications), the skill level (using the \textit{Classificazione delle professioni 2011}\footnote{https://www.istat.it/classificazione/classificazione-delle-professioni/} 1-digit classifications), the place of work (11 levels, including all Tuscany provinces and an out-of-Tuscany class including all the observation with workplace outside of Tuscany), the number of contract's renewals at the beginning of the year, and the potential duration of the contract (computed as the difference between the end of the observation period and the contract's start, since the actual duration can not be considered due to its correlation with the outcome).
+Specifically, we include gender, education level (divided between "Elementary school", "Middle school", "High school", "Degree and more", and "No level reported"), and a dummy variable for Italian citizenship for our \textit{individual-level variables}. \textit{Job-level information} includes the industrial sector (using the \textit{ATECO} 1-digit classifications), the skill level (using the \textit{Classificazione delle professioni 2011}\footnote{The \textit{Classificazione delle professioni 2011} is the Italian version of the ISCO dataset https://www.istat.it/classificazione/classificazione-delle-professioni/} 1-digit classifications), and the place of work (11 levels, including all Tuscany provinces and an out-of-Tuscany class including all the observations with workplace outside of Tuscany).
+We also account for the starting month of the contract, to capture potential seasonal or cyclical patterns in the labor market, and the potential duration of the contract, computed as the difference between the end of the year and the contract’s starting date—since the actual duration cannot be used due to its endogeneity with respect to the outcome variable.